leafOfTree/svelte-lazy/README.md

 - `height: Number|String` Default: `0`.
 Height of the placeholder before the component is loaded.
 Set a proper value to avoid scroll bounce.

 - `offset: Number` Default: `150`.
-Offset to the bottom of viewport that triggers loading when the component is within the scope.
+Offset to the bottom of viewport that triggers loading when the component is in the scope.

 > The Number value uses `px` as unit.